Solve SPF issues

 https://webhostingtech.nl/monitoring-email/solve-exim-issues/

-– a dynamic SPF facility can convert to many DNS lookups to plain IP addresses.
+– a dynamic SPF provision can resolve too many DNS lookups to plain IP addresses.

 Analyze SPF: